AML/KYC Resilience for Investment Migration When Primary Sources Are Unavailable

 • Anchor client identification and ownership mapping to official registries, audited financial statements, and institution-issued attestations; avoid relying on open-source media alone.

-• Set clear PEP and sanctions screening cadences with enhanced due diligence and senior‑management sign‑off for higher risk profiles, reflecting global expectations for PEP handling.
+• Set clear PEP and sanctions screening cadences with enhanced due diligence and senior-management sign-off for higher risk profiles, reflecting FATF Recommendations 12 and 22.

 • Tie escrow release to official promulgation (e.g., gazettes, regulator notices) and pre-agree alternative payment steps if rules diverge later.